edgelesssys/constellation/README.md

 ## License

 The Constellation source code is licensed under the [GNU Affero General Public License v3.0](LICENSE).
 Edgeless Systems provides pre-built and signed binaries and images for Constellation.
-You may use these free of charge to create and run services for internal consumption.
+You may use these free of charge to create and run services for internal consumption, evaluation purposes, or non-commercial use.
 You can find more information in the [license] section of the docs.

 <!-- refs -->
 [architecture]: https://docs.edgeless.systems/constellation/architecture/overview